GeoscienceAustralia/sira/README.md

 packer build "installation\build.json"
 ```

 in the current directory.

-The details, and options, for installation
-are detailed in
+To get the aws credentials follow this [guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).

 ### Docker
 The packer command that creates the AWS instance will run a